 It’s no secret that I’m a big fan of Lion Fight events, and I often spend time promoting them personally to other “hardcore” MMA fans.
-I generally love everything about AXStv and their Friday Night Fights programing, but I will go well out of my way to ensure I don’t miss a LF card.
+I generally love everything about AXStv and their Friday Night Fights programming, but I will go well out of my way to ensure I don’t miss a Lion Fight card.
 I could comfortably put it in my personal top 5 promotions, of any combat type.

 “Isn’t that just kickboxing?
 Like Glory?”
 No. Not at all.
 While I can see why some MMA fans might find kickboxing somewhat sterile, especially if you love the visceral, sweaty violence of regulated cage-fighting, ironically I still most often see #MMAfans complain about the grappling.
 My response invariably is “Dude!
 You should be watching Lion Fight!”
 It has everything the stand-up striking enthusiasts desire, none of the turn-offs.
 Slicing elbows, slamming legkicks, spinning techniques, thudding knees and devastating KOs.
 And without exception, I expect all of this to be front and center for your viewing pleasure this Friday.